 The first portion of the Ohio Bar Exam, the essay portion, tests fundamental aspects of Ohio law.
 Students must provide clear, well-organized compositions that demonstrate the ability to understand universal law concepts and communicate ideas effectively.

-The third portion of the Ohio Bar Exam is the Multistate Performance Test, or the MPT.
+The second portion of the Ohio Bar Exam is the Multistate Performance Test, or the MPT.
 The MPT is designed to test the examinee's ability to use fundamental lawyering skills in a realistic situation.
 The MPT evaluates the ability to complete a task that a beginning lawyer should be able to accomplish.
 Applicants should contact the bar admissions agency in the jurisdiction to determine whether one or more MPTs are administered as part of the jurisdiction’s bar examination.

 For more information on the Ohio Bar Exam, visit the official Ohio Bar Examination site.

 Interested in Ohio Bar Exam pass rates?
 We've collected the Ohio Bar Exam statistics dating back to 2002: Ohio Bar Exam Results